Definition of Araucanian in English:

 adjectiveBack to top

-Relating to or denoting the Araucanians or their language.
+Relating to the Araucanians or their language.
 See also Mapuche.

 - A type of poetic singing in the Araucanian language includes the reciting of legends, special invocations and prayers, and stories associated with the forces of life and death.